 The program is supervised by the interventional radiologists at Loma Linda Medical Center and consists of clinical teaching and exposure that is designed to train first rate interventional radiologists to become pioneers and leaders within the evolving specialty.

 Applications to the radiology program for the March 2020 match will be accepted only through the Electronic Residency Application Service (ERAS).
 The residency program requires 3 letters of recommendation.
 Though it is not required to have a letter from a radiologist, it is suggested.
-Initial interviews will take place late October, with possible additional interview dates pending.
+Initial interviews will take place October/November, with possible additional interview dates pending.